GPS++: Reviving the Art of Message Passing for Molecular Property Prediction: GPS++

 In particular, we expand on the set defined by \citet{ying2021first} with three additional atom features derived from the periodic table, the atom group (column), period (row) and element type (often shown by colour).
 We found that these three additional features were particularly beneficial.

-We also found that in many cases \emph{removing} features was beneficial, for example, we found that all our models performed better when excluding information about chiral tag and replacing it with chiral centers.
+We also found that in many cases \emph{removing} features was beneficial, for example, we found that generally our models performed better when excluding information about chiral tag and replacing it with chiral centers.
 We further observe that our best feature combinations all consist of only 8 node features, where the majority of the input features stay consistent between the sets.
-We show the three best feature sets found in Table~\ref{tab:chemical_input_features} and use \emph{Set 1} for all experiments unless otherwise stated (e.g., during ablations and ensembling).
+We show the three best feature sets found in Table~\ref{tab:chemical_input_features} and use \emph{Set 1} for all experiments unless otherwise stated (i.e., during ablations).

 \mA{\mathbf{A}} \mD{\mathbf{D}} \mL{\mathbf{L}} \mU{\mathbf{U}} \mP{\mathbf{P}} \mLambda{\mathbf{\Lambda}} \diag{\mathrm{diag}}